Honolulu in 24 Hours: Our Ultimate 1-Day Itinerary for First-Time Travelers

 Koko Head Crater Trail

-Although popular, be warned: The Koko Head Crater Trail is challenging.
+Although it’s popular, we should warn you: The Koko Head Crater Trail is challenging.
 When you reach the top, however, you’ll be rewarded with fantastic views over Hanauma Bay and the South Shore coastline.
-(If you decide to start your day here, it’s a superb spot to catch a dramatic Pacific sunrise.)

 Lanikai Beach